-In April 2005, the Company decided to discontinue all operations associated with its DIFOTI® product in order to focus its resources and attention on the development and commercialization of MelaFind®.
+During April 2005, the Company discontinued all operations associated with its DIFOTI® product in order to focus its resources and attention on the development and commercialization of MelaFind®.
 In accordance with the provisions of SFAS No. 144, "Accounting for the Impairment or Disposal of Long-lived Assets," the results of operations of the DIFOTI® business were excluded from continuing operations and have been reported as discontinued operations.
 The assets and liabilities of the business were classified as held for sale.
 During December 2006, the Company entered into a sale and exclusive licensing agreement with KaVo Dental GmbH ("KaVo"), a leading dental equipment manufacturer, which provides for KaVo to further develop and commercialize DIFOTI®.
 Upon execution of the agreement, KaVo paid the Company \$500.
 The second \$500 payment was received on July 20, 2007.
 Beginning in July 2008, KaVo is required to pay to the Company a royalty stream based upon the worldwide aggregate net sales of the licensed product, as defined in the license agreement, or a set minimum.
 During the year ended December 31, 2007, the Company recorded \$28 as the balance of the gain on the sale and licensing of its remaining DIFOTI® assets, \$781 of the gain had been recorded in the year ended December 31, 2006.
-Royalties will be recorded when earned.
+Commencing in the third quarter of 2008, royalties are earned on the basis of units sold by KaVo, with the minimum annual royalty being \$20 per year.
+For the three months ended September 30, 2008, the Company accrued royalty income of \$5.